upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 If Windows shows a SmartScreen warning (common for unsigned `.bat`/`.exe` downloads), click "More info" → "Run anyway".

+If instead you see **"Smart App Control blocked a file that may be unsafe"** (this is stricter than SmartScreen and has no "Run anyway" button), unblock the file manually:
+1. Right-click `setup_and_run.bat` → **Properties**
+2. At the bottom of the **General** tab, check **Unblock** (next to "This file came from another computer and might be blocked to help protect this computer")
+3. Click **Apply** → **OK**, then run the script again

+If it's still blocked after that, Smart App Control may be in "enforced" mode.
+You can either run the script from an already-open terminal (`setup_and_run.bat` typed into PowerShell/Command Prompt in that folder) or turn off Smart App Control entirely via Settings → Privacy & security → Windows Security → App & browser control → Smart App Control settings → Off (note: on Windows 11 this is generally a one-way switch — you can't turn it back on without reinstalling Windows).

 ## macOS
 The executable permission on `.sh`/`.command` files doesn't survive a git